openssl req

 -utf8

-this option causes field values to be interpreted as UTF8 strings, by default they are interpreted as ASCII.
+This option causes field values to be interpreted as UTF8 strings, by default they are interpreted as ASCII.
 This means that the field values, whether prompted from a terminal or obtained from a configuration file, must be valid UTF8 strings.

--reqopt
+-reqopt option

 -newhdr